Melvin-King/Melvin-King.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: Here are a selection of projects that I have worked on.
+      text: Here are a selection of research & course projects that I have worked on.
       filters:
         folders:
           - project